-- 1. Musical Forms and Devices (including a set work)

-- 2. Music for Ensemble

-- 3. Film Music

-- 4. Popular Music (including a set work)
+- 1. Musical Forms and Devices (including the set work Badinerie by J.S.
+Bach) - 2.
+Music for Ensemble - 3.
+Film Music - 4.
+Popular Music (including the set work 'Africa' by Toto)

 In this course you will:

 - Perform both in groups and on your own in any style on your chosen instrument/voice. - Explore how great pieces were put together and use techniques to write your own music. - Listen to a variety of music learning how to identify what you hear. - Learn key music theory to help support studying set works and exam material as well.